kubrahoke/kubrahoke.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Teaching Associate"
 collection: teaching
 type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Lancaster University, Economics Department"
-date: 2015-01-01
+date: 2022-2023
-location: "City, Country"
+location: "Lancaster, United Kingdom"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+ECON 326 Monetary Macroeconomics
 ======

-Heading 2
+ECON 223 Intermediate Macroeconomics 2
 ======

-Heading 3
+ECON 208 Macroeconomic Analysis
 ======